Temple of Orissa

 D) Charcoal dust

-Q.10) According to the reference, which scholar explored the Prachi Valley and documented temple materials?
+Q.10) Which scholar explored the Prachi Valley and documented the materials used in its temples?

 D) N.K.
 Bose